Chymyst/chymyst-core/doc/chymyst01.md

 ### Error: Nonlinear pattern

-`JoinRun` also requires that all input molecules for a reaction should be of different sorts.
+`JoinRun` also requires that all input molecules for a reaction should be of different chemical sorts.
 It is not allowed to have a reaction with repeated input molecules, e.g. of the form `a + a => ...` where the molecule of sort `a` is repeated.
 An input molecule pattern with a repeated molecule is called a “nonlinear pattern”.